Invariant connections and PBW theorem for Lie groupoid pairs: Poincaré--Birkhoff--Witt theorem

-Let $(\L,\A)$ be a Lie groupoid pair and let $ \nabla$ be an $\L $-invariant fibrewise affine connection on $ \L/\A\to M $.
-Then the exponential map $ \exp^\nabla$ is, by Proposition \ref{prop:exponential}, $\A $-equivariant.
-Since there exist $\L $-invariant fibrewise affine connections on $ \L/\A\to M $ if and only if the Atiyah class vanishes, Proposition \ref{PhiAndEquiv} implies the following theorem, which is an equivalent at the groupoid level of Theorem 1.1 in \cite{calaque_pbw_2014}, which was also re-proved in \cite{laurent-gengoux_kapranov_2014} using different techniques.
+As a direct application of Theorem~\ref{thm:exponential} and Proposition~\ref{PhiAndEquiv}, we get the following theorem, which is an equivalent at the groupoid level of Theorem 1.1 in \cite{calaque_pbw_2014}, which was also re-proved in \cite{laurent-gengoux_kapranov_2014} using different techniques.